yoolaka/OpenflowGo1.3/README.md

 Goloxi is generated using [loxigen](https://github.com/floodlight/loxigen).
 Is it still in an experimental state.

-It supports serializing and deserializing OpenFlow messages and structures from version 1.0 to version 1.5.
-It supports Big Switch and Nicira extensions.
+The original project supports serializing and deserializing OpenFlow messages and structures from version 1.0 to version 1.5.
+It also supports Big Switch and Nicira extensions.

+OpenflowGo1.3 has been developed for out internal projects.
+Therefore, it only focuses on Openflow 1.3 and trying to support additional functions.

 ## License